survivejs/react-book/manuscript/04_implementing_notes.md

 Babel provides an easy way to polyfill this feature using `import 'babel-core/polyfill';`.
 The problem is that it bloats our final bundle somewhat as it enables all [core-js](https://github.com/zloirock/core-js) features.
 As we need just one shim, we'll be using a specific shim for this instead.
 Hit

-> npm i array.prototype.findindex --save-dev
+> npm i array.prototype.findindex --save

 You can see how it behaves through Node.js cli.
 Here's a sample session: